-Race For A (Ballot) Cure: The Scramble To Fix Minor Absentee-Ballot Problems
+Race For A (Ballot) Cure: The Scramble To Fix Absentee-Ballot Problems

 Hundreds of thousands of mail-in ballots could be rejected this November because of mistakes, such as missing or mismatched signatures.
 Voter advocacy groups, political parties and others are rushing to help voters fix — or "cure" — their ballots before it's too late, so they can be counted.